manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 Although we actually render a `<li></li>` element under the hood, the `<CryptoListItem />` needs to contain the `key` prop as it is the top level component within our `Array.map()` call in this JSX snippet.

-A little bit off-topic: We could even simplify the `CryptoList` component by using the **Object spread syntax**:
+A little bit off-topic: We could even simplify the `CryptoList` component by using **Object spread syntax**:

 ```jsx
 const CryptoList = ({ currencies }) => (